 Darunavir (Prezista) is an antiretroviral drug from the class known as protease inhibitors.
 Protease inhibitors block the activity of the HIV protease enzyme that HIV uses to break up large viral proteins so that new HIV particles can be formed.
 Inhibiting this action slows HIV replication and delays damage to the immune system.
-For more information on how protease inhibitors work, see Protease inhibitors in the section Ways of attacking HIV.
+For more information on how protease inhibitors work, see Protease inhibitors in Types of antiretroviral drugs.

 Darunavir (formerly TMC114) was developed by the Belgian company Tibotec and designed to be active against HIV resistant to then-current 'first-generation' protease inhibitors.
 It was originally licensed in 2006 by the European Medicines Agency’s (EMA) Committee for Medicinal Products for Human Use and the US Food and Drug Administration for use in highly treatment-experienced people.

 This recommendation was based on favourable results from the POWER study, a randomised comparison of darunavir/ritonavir with other ritonavir-boosted protease inhibitors in people with experience of all three classes of antiretroviral (ARV) drugs available at the time the study began.
 Participants in this study had relatively high levels of protease inhibitor resistance.